Want to start a dropshipping business? Here's everything you need to know to get started.

 - Is dropshipping worth the effort?

-Dropshipping is a retail fulfillment method where a store doesn’t keep the products it sells in stock.
-Instead, when a store sells a product using the dropshipping model, it purchases the item from a third party and has it shipped directly to the customer.
-As a result, the seller doesn’t have to handle the product directly.
+So what is dropshipping?
+Dropshipping is a retail fulfilment method where a store doesn’t keep the products it sells in stock.
+Instead, it purchases the item from a third party and has it shipped directly to the customer.
+As a result, the seller doesn’t have to handle the product directly..

-Want to get started quickly?
-Join our free hands-on training session and learn how to set up an online store, step-by-step, using dropshipping to fulfill orders.
+Want to learn more about dropshipping?
+Join our free hands-on training session and know how to set up an online store, step-by-step, using dropshipping to fulfil orders.
 You’ll learn how to find profitable products you can quickly import and begin selling.
 Can’t make it today?
 Register to get the recording after the event goes live.

-Two of the most common approaches for dropshipping on Shopify are to seek out a supplier located in North America, or anywhere else in the world, using supplier databases or to seek out a Shopify app that connects you and your store to thousands of suppliers.
+Two of the most common approaches for dropshipping on Shopify are to seek out a supplier located in your region, or anywhere else in the world, using supplier databases, or to seek out a Shopify app that connects you and your store to thousands of suppliers.

 For the latter, we recommend Oberlo, a marketplace developed by Shopify that helps independent business owners find products to sell.
-With Oberlo, you can browse AliExpress and import the products that pique your interest directly to Oberlo—which is connected to your Shopify store—with the click of a button.
+With Oberlo, you can find and add products directly into your Shopify store that you can start selling right away.
+Simply browse stores like AliExpress and import the products that pique your interest directly to Oberlo—which is connected to your Shopify store—with the click of a button.

 Dropshipping is a great business model for aspiring entrepreneurs to start with because it’s accessible.
 With dropshipping, you can quickly test different business ideas with limited downside, which lets you learn a lot about how to choose and market in-demand products.
 Here are a few other reasons why dropshipping is such a popular model.